 31.2.12 Confidentiality of Solutions

+31.2.12.1 The ISO shall treat Confidential Information, as defined in this Section 31.2.12, that is submitted to the ISO by the Developer of a market-based solution, regulated backstop solution, or alternative regulated solution to a Reliability Need in accordance with the requirements for the treatment of Confidential Information in Section 12.4 of its Code of Conduct in Attachment F of the ISO OATT.
+The ISO shall treat Critical Energy Infrastructure Information submitted to the ISO by the Developer of a proposed solution to a Reliability Need in accordance with ISO Procedures.

-31.2.12.1 The term “Confidential Information” shall include all types of solutions to Reliability Needs that are submitted to the ISO as a response to Reliability Needs identified in any RNA issued by the ISO as part of the Reliability Planning Process if the Developer of that solution designates such reliability solutions as “Confidential Information.”
+31.2.12.2 For purposes of this Section 31.2, except as provided in Sections 31.2.12.3 through 31.2.12.6, the ISO shall treat all types of solutions to Reliability Needs that are submitted to the ISO as a response to Reliability Needs identified in any RNA issued by the ISO as part of the Reliability Planning Process if the Developer of that solution designates such reliability solutions as confidential; provided, however, that the term “Confidential Information” shall at all times include the following non-public information submitted by a Developer and labeled as Confidential Information: (i) any part of its Developer qualification requirements pursuant to Section 31.2.4.1 or (ii) any part of its submission of the project information requirements for its market-based solution, regulated backstop solution, or alternative regulated solution to satisfy its project information requirements pursuant to Sections 31.2.4.4, 31.2.4.6, and 31.2.4.8 that includes: (a) preliminary project cost information; (b) all details of the Developer’s financing arrangements; (c) any non-public financial qualification information submitted; and (d) any contracts provided under Sections 31.2.4.4.2.3, 31.2.4.6, and 31.2.4.8.2.3.
 Notwithstanding the requirements in this Section 31.2.12 or the Developer’s designation of project information as “Confidential Information,” the ISO may publicly disclose information regarding the proposed facility that the ISO is required to disclose under its interconnection or transmission expansion processes pursuant to Sections 3.7 or 4.5 of the ISO OATT or Attachments P, X, or HH of the ISO OATT.